Skip to Content

 In Design Studio, transformations consist of visual mappings between source and target fields.
 Identifying the target logic, variables, and mapped source fields requires drilling down into each field, and identifying what source fields are mapped to a target requires additional effort.

-Cloud Studio introduces easier browsing of mappings, allowing you to easily see the mapping details for all fields at a glance, including source fields, variables, and script logic, without additional clicks.
+Integration Studio introduces easier browsing of mappings, allowing you to easily see the mapping details for all fields at a glance, including source fields, variables, and script logic, without additional clicks.
 Each source field indicates the number of mapped target fields, and provides direct access to those fields.

 In addition, you still have access to the same types of robust features provided by Design Studio, including previewing a transformation and creating conditional mappings.
-Additional features that are available only in Cloud Studio include mirroring a schema from one side of the transformation to the other, and the exporting and importing of mappings with the ability to select which mappings to use if there are conflicts.
+Additional features that are available only in Integration Studio include mirroring a schema from one side of the transformation to the other, and the exporting and importing of mappings with the ability to select which mappings to use if there are conflicts.

 Use scripts